john-science/python_for_scientists/classes/01_control_statements/problem_set_1_solutions.md

             continue
         print(i)

-#### 7. Using a `range` as part of a `for` loop, loop through every number divsible by 5 below 100.
+#### 7. Using `range` as part of a `for` loop, loop through every number evenly divsible by 5 from zero to 100.
 Using an `if` statement, print only the even numbers from that set.

     for i in range(0, 101, 5):
         if i % 2 == 0: